swing-xyz/examples/examples/swaps-api-nextjs-thirdweb-bitcoin/README.md

-# Cross-chain Swaps using the Swing SDK in Next.js
+# Cross-chain Swaps using the Swing API in Next.js

-Altcoin is an example template showcasing how to use the [Swing SDK](https://developers.swing.xyz/reference/sdk) to integrate cross-chain swaps on a token website.

 This example is built with: